nethracookie/FunPythonGames/README.md

-# Rock-Paper-Scissors
+# Fun games with python
-Play a fun classic game of Rock Paper Scissors against your computer.
+Play a fun classic games with python against your computer.